Skip to content

 Example: Pizza Handler

 For the solution "Pizza", a new task called incoming was created.
-It's purpose is to filter out emails containing the word "pizza" in the subject.
+Its purpose is to filter out emails containing the word "pizza" in the subject.
 These should not result in conversations, but rather just create history notes.
 If no "pizza" is present in the subject, the standard function import_message() that imports messages will be used instead.

 Application Configuration